-The Board may elect the officers at its fall meeting to serve a term of one year, beginning on January 1.
+The Board may elect the officers at its fall-Fall meeting to serve a term of one year, beginning on January 1.
 In the normal course of events, Board officers should be prepared to serve first as Vice President and then as President, for the length of term decided by the Board.
 Officers may be re-elected for one consecutive term.
 All officers may be elected on one motion or ballot as a slate of officers unless objected to by a Board member.
-Elections are usually scheduled for the October meeting with the new officers assuming office in January at the next regularly scheduled board meeting.
+Elections are usually scheduled for the October-Fall Board meeting with the new officers assuming office in January at the next regularly scheduled board meeting, but not in the same calendar year.